 Bay sediments can be disturbed by placement of dredged material and from building dikes/levees to contain the dredged material within the placement areas.
 There is the possibility that placement of dredged material to build the dikes/levees would displace sediments from underneath the dikes, referred to as a mud wave.
 Mud waves occur when dredged material is rapidly placed on top of soft, weak sediments exceeding the sediment's bearing capacity.
-This is a concern in areas where soft sediment is present and where mercury concentrations are elevated because the potential for the exposure of buried mercury.
-The areas where mud waves might be of concern include PA ER3/D, where dikes/levees have to be placed and that are within areas of historical mercury contamination.
-According to sediment probing performed in 2006, PA ER3/D has soft sediments with depths ranging from 19 - 62 inches.

 Historical data indicate elevated mercury concentrations at depth in PA ER3/D within Lavaca Bay (Alcoa, 1999).
 Current analytical data show mercury concentrations above 0.5 mg/kg along the shoreline of Dredge Island.
 Residual elevated mercury concentrations have been found at the surface and at depth.
 In areas where very soft sediment exists, it may be difficult to avoid creating mud waves during construction of the levees.
 The issue of exposing sediments with elevated mercury concentrations in these areas has been recognized.
-Because there is a potential risk of increasing the surface sediment mercury concentration through the disturbance of mercury-impaired sediment, postconstruction sampling for mercury levels will be performed at PA ER3/D. If mercury levels exceed the remedial action objective of 0.5 mg/kg for open-water habitats, then the sediment will be managed in a manner consistent with the Lavaca Bay Superfund Site requirements.
+Because there is a potential risk of increasing the surface sediment mercury concentration through the disturbance of mercury-impaired sediment, placement of material at PA ER3/D has been excluded from the placement plan.

 The quality of the maintenance material is not expected to change from the No-Action Alternative.
-While more maintenance material is estimated with the TSP, the source of the maintenance material will not change and the method of placement will not change in Matagorda Bay.
+While more maintenance material is estimated with the recommended plan, the source of the maintenance material will not change and the method of placement will not change in Matagorda Bay.
 However, the material from the Channel in Lavaca Bay will all be confined.
 Project actions should increase safety and decrease the probability of a spill.
 The USACE routinely tests the maintenance material according to the ITM and RIA protocols before dredging to ensure that there are no causes for concern.
 Past testing of maintenance material with chemical analysis, whole mud bioassays, and bioaccumulation studies has indicated no cause for concern.